flyguitars logo

 In the UK, Epiphone were distributed by Rosetti, whilst Gibson were distributed by Selmer - it would seem Rosetti did better with the Rivoli, than Selmer the EB2 - or perhaps it was jut a question of availability; the Rivoli shipping figures show over 571 Rivolis produced in 1963 and '64, yet they are not listed in US Epiphone price lists.
 Perhaps they were primarily for export?
 This would be attested by the number of British bass players seen to be using them during the early to mid 1960s.

-From the 1966 Rosetti Epiphone catalog
+From the 1966 Rosetti Epiphone catalogue

 New from Epiphone, an electric bass, notable for its fine sustaining bass tone, full rich bass volume, and fast, easy-playing action... ideal in combos and orchestras.
 A thin body, double cutaway, it is light and easy to hold, and easy to play on the full 20-fret range on all four strings.
 Powerful Alnico magnetic pick-up has individually adjustable screw-type pole pieces and Royalite cover.
 Styling is modern with arched maple top and back matching maple rims and ivoroid binding.
 Honduras mahogany neck with adjustable truss rod.
 Rosewood fingerboard with pearl dot inlays.
 Pearl inlaid peghead and nickel-plated machine heads.
 Specially designed combination bridge-tailpiece.